 Our Curriculum Intent is planned using the EYFS Framework and Development Matters for Reception Class and the National Curriculum for Y1-Y6 classes.
 It also incorporates our “Pupil Needs” (see below) designing our curriculum for our school.

 The Early Years Curriculum is detailed on its own EYFS curriculum page.
-There is an EYFS annual theme overview of learning areas, which includes Talk for Writing texts, for each short term.
-The White Rose Maths programme of work is followed in maths, please see an annual maths overview with themes, progression, resources and assessment.
+There is an EYFS annual theme overview of all learning areas, which includes Talk for Writing texts, for each short term as well as The White Rose Maths followed in maths.

 In the National Curriculum, Key Stage 1 (Year 1 and Year 2) and the Key Stage 2 (Year 3 and Year 4 – lower KS2; Year 5 and Year 6 – upper KS2) are divided into subject areas.
 The Curriculum Leads have shared the aims, purpose of study and objectives for each subject, on their subject curriculum page.

-Teachers are qualified and consider themselves to be “life-long” learners, as they continue their career, professional development, enabling them to teach the children according to best practise, through evidence-based research.
+Teachers are qualified and experiences.
+They consider themselves to be “life-long” learners, as they continue their career, professional development, enabling them to teach the children according to best practise, through evidence-based research.

 Curriculum Leads have developed their own guidelines for Reading, Writing and Maths, which details the implementation stage, to support teachers in the processes and systems they should follow.
 They also have their own Curriculum pages which detail more about each subject’s delivery stage.